MIST145/esx-recipes/Extras/Readme - Server Config and Finalization.txt

     ##############################
   5a.
 Replace all occurences of "LegacyFuel" with "esx-sna-fuel" (or wathever your directory name is) in all your server resources exports.

   5b.
-Also Replace all occurences of "GetVehicleFuelLevel" and replace the statement by exports['sna-fuel']:GetFuel(vehicle) Exemple around line 740 of es_extended/client/functions
+Also Replace all occurences of "GetVehicleFuelLevel" and replace the statement by exports['esx-sna-fuel']:GetFuel(vehicle) Exemple around line 740 of es_extended/client/functions

     line:------------------------------------------------------------------------------------------------
     737-        bodyHealth = ESX.Math.Round(GetVehicleBodyHealth(vehicle), 1),